 Report finds the on-prem data centre isn’t dying – it’s flourishing

-Enterprises have been adopting cloud services for a number of years now and so there was reason to believe the believers, but the rise of multi-cloud has provided a sunny forecast for the on-prem data centre.
+Enterprises have been adopting cloud services for a number of years now and so there was reason to believe the believers, but the rise of multi-cloud has provided a sunny forecast for the on-prem data center.

 “Application architectures are evolving with the increased adoption of software containers and micro-services coupled with a Dev/Ops culture of rapid and frequent software builds,” says Grossner.

 “In addition, we see new technologies such as artificial intelligence (AI) and machine learning (ML) incorporated into applications.
 These applications consume network bandwidth in a very dynamic and unpredictable manner and make new demands on servers for increased parallel computation.”

 Some further highlights of the IHS Markit report include:

 - Respondents expect an increase of more than double the average number of physical servers in their data centers by 2019